 To start using Channel Strip, place the unzipped .adg file in your user library, or in one of your custom folders in Live’s Browser.
 From here, drag Channel Strip on any desired channel.
 To speed up your workflow, it is recommended to place Channel Strip on both a MIDI and an Audio channel, and save both as default channels.
 To do this, right click on the title bar of the channel, and select “Save as Default Audio/MIDI Track”.
 Make sure that Channel Strip is on the end of the signal chain, so always place any other audio effects before / left of Channel Strip.

 The first device the audio signal passes through is the Channel EQ, a new addition in Live 10.1.
-The shape of the filters adapts based on how controls are set, enabling in quick and musical corrections to your sound.
+The filter shapes adapt to whether you’re boosting or cutting, enabling quick and musical corrections to your sound.

 Low Shelf Gain

-Boosts or cuts on 1500hz by default, but this can changed with the yellow value above the encoder.
+Boosts or cuts on 1500 Hz by default, but this can be changed with the yellow value above the encoder.

 High Shelf Gain